martinheidegger/2021-advent-calendar/article_en.md

 _Note: Actually UUIDs only have 122bit of random plus a 6bit version identifier._

-This random ID can be used instead of an auto-increment ID and we gain a powerful feature: multiple writers! :metal:
+This random ID can be used instead of an auto-increment ID and we gain one powerful feature: multiple writers! :metal:

-In case you feel more comfortable wit the standard, here the previous example using UUID's:
+In case you feel more comfortable with the standard, here the previous example using UUIDs:

 %%05_uuid.mjs%%